collindaloisio/mlb-pitch-data/readme.md

 ###Helpful password storage
 From stackechange: By the way, check out the ~/.pgpass file to store password securely and not in the source code (http://www.postgresql.org/docs/9.2/static/libpq-pgpass.html). libpq, the postgresql client librairy, check for this file to get proper login information.
 It's very very handy.

+###Gitignore Stuff
+Add a personalmain.py to mlb/ to do local test.
+Git will ignore this file